jeffreykegler/hoonlint/misc/whitespace.md

-A runechild that itself is a tall rune-ish expression is never a silo element -- instead it is broken out into its rune-ish and runechildren, and these are become silo elements in that row.
+A runechild that itself is a tall rune-ish expression is never a silo element -- instead it is broken out into its rune-ish and runechildren, and these become silo elements in that row.
-A row may contain multiple lines, but rune-ishes and runechildren not on the first line of the row and are not added as silo elements, and therefore are not used in determining inter-line alignment.
+A row may contain multiple lines, but rune-ishes and runechildren not on the first line of the row are not added as silo elements, and therefore are not used in determining inter-line alignment.

 This implies that